-Martijn Arns graduated in the late 90’s as a biological psychologist at Radboud University in Nijmegen, conducted several projects in the field of applied neuroscience in Sydney (Westmead Hospital), Munich (Max Planck Institute for Psychiatry) and Scotland (Organon Research in Newhouse).
-Martijn received his PhD at Utrecht University on the topic of 'EEG-based personalized medicine for ADHD and depression' and is specialized in neurobiological aspects of ADHD and depression.
+Martijn Arns graduated in the late ’90s as a biological psychologist at Radboud University in Nijmegen.
+He has conducted various projects in the field of applied neuroscience in Sydney (Westmead Hospital), Munich (Max Planck Institute for Psychiatry) and Scotland (Organon Research in Newhouse).
+Martijn received his PhD at Utrecht University on the topic of 'EEG-based personalized medicine for ADHD and depression and is specialized in neurobiological aspects of ADHD and depression and stratified psychiatry.